Pamela Joan Rogers: First crime and criminal prosecution

-On February 4, 2005, Rogers was charged with 15 counts of sexual battery by an authority figure and 13 counts of statutory rape stemming from a three-month relationship with a teenage boy who was her student in the basketball class where they engaged in vaginal intercourse, oral sex; both fellatio and cunnilingus, as well as digital penetration at his home, at her apartment, and even at the school’s gym on more than 12 different occasions.
+On February 4, 2005, Rogers was charged with 15 counts of sexual battery by an authority figure and 13 counts of statutory rape stemming from a three-month relationship with a teenage boy who was her student in the basketball class where they engaged in vaginal intercourse, oral sex; both fellatio and cunnilingus, as well as digital penetration at his home, at her apartment, and even at the school's gym on more than 12 different occasions.

 The relationship allegedly began sometime in early November 2004 when the student, who was attending Rogers' PE/Basketball class, began flirting with Rogers and making sexual suggestions.
-Rogers, in the midst of an estranged marriage which during the relationship with the student for a separate reason would end in divorce, allegedly enjoyed the attention and entertained the student’s advances.
+Rogers, in the midst of an estranged marriage which during the relationship with the student for a separate reason would end in divorce, allegedly enjoyed the attention and entertained the student's advances.

-The point when the relationship with the student became sexual was when during a phone text message exchange with the student with the student’s friend present.
-At one point Rogers texted to the student “I think you’re cute”.
-Mixed with excitement, hesitation, and disbelief, the student allegedly looked to his friend for advice on what to write back, before texting back “I think you’re hot”. and from that point onward, the relationship was sexual.
+The point when the relationship with the student became sexual was when during a phone text message exchange with the student with the student's friend present.
+At one point Rogers texted to the student "I think you're cute".
+Mixed with excitement, hesitation, and disbelief, the student allegedly looked to his friend for advice on what to write back, before texting back "I think you're hot" and from that point onward, the relationship was sexual.
 The student who at the time had a girlfriend of the same age upon first meeting Rogers decided to terminate the relationship with his girlfriend to be with Rogers.
-At some point shortly after the relationship became sexual, while the student’s friend was visiting his school with another friend of his & meeting up with Rogers, Rogers revealed to the student's friend that she and the student indeed had sex while they were in the school gym.
+At some point shortly after the relationship became sexual, while the student's friend was visiting his school with another friend of his and meeting up with Rogers, Rogers revealed to the student's friend that she and the student indeed had sex while they were in the school gym.

 On August 12, 2005, Rogers pleaded no contest to four charges of sexual battery by an authority figure as part of a deal with the prosecution.
 She was given an eight-year suspended sentence, during which she was to serve 270 days in the Warren County jail in Tennessee followed by seven years and three months of probation.
 She was also ordered to surrender her teaching certificate and register as a sex offender for life because sexual battery by an authority figure is a "violent sexual offense" under the law of the state of Tennessee.
 The sentence prohibited her from profiting from the case through books and movies as well as barring her from granting interviews for eight years.